The Gophers begin their regular season 3-0 after a trio of victories over Grand Canyon, Virginia and South Dakota State

-Now entering his 27th season at the helm of the Minnesota wrestling program, Gophers head coach J Robinson looks to continue the success that has defined the Golden Gopher program.
+Entering his 30th season at the helm of the Minnesota wrestling program, Gophers head coach J Robinson consistently works to continue the success that has defined the Golden Gopher program under his leadership.

-Under Robinson, Minnesota has developed an environment of excellence that has seen Minnesota rise to elite status in college wrestling.
-Since taking over the Gophers program in 1986, Robinson's teams have claimed the first three national championships in Minnesota history while the three-time national coach of the year has helped develop 57 All-Americans, 13 individual national champions, six Big Ten team titles and 29 individual Big Ten champions.
-All told, Robinson's wrestlers have amassed a total of 109 All-America honors, including a NCAA record 10 All-Americans during the national championship run in 2001.
-His .743 winning percentage is a program record, and his 388 dual meet victories stand as the second best mark in Minnesota wrestling history -- just five wins away from overcoming Wally Johnson for the all-time win record.
+Robinson has developed an environment of excellence over the past three decades that has seen Minnesota rise to elite status in college wrestling.
+Since taking over the Gophers program in 1986, Robinson's teams have claimed the first three National Championships in Minnesota history while the three-time National Coach of the Year has helped develop 63 All-Americans, 14 individual National Champions, six Big Ten team titles and 31 different Big Ten Champions accounting for 49 individual titles.
+All told, Robinson's wrestlers have amassed a total of 124 All-America honors, including a NCAA-record 10 All-Americans during the National Championship run in 2001.
+His .753 winning percentage is a program record, and his 430 dual meet victories stand as both the best mark in Minnesota wrestling history and the highest total for any active, Division I head coach.

 2011-12 was a banner year for Robinson's program.
 The Golden Gophers finished the season with a 14-3 overall record and a 7-1 rate of success in conference duels.
 The Maroon and Gold finished second in the Big Ten with Tony Nelson and Kevin Steinhaus winning individual titles for the first time in their respective careers.
 Robinson led the team to a runner-up finish at the NCAA Championships, marking the Gophers' best finish on the national stage since winning the title in 2007.
 Nelson continued his success to become Minnesota's first NCAA Individual Champion since 2010 and the first heavyweight champion since 2007.